-AHP=acute hepatic porphyria; CI=confidence interval.
+AHP=acute hepatic porphyria; AIP=acute intermittent porphyria; CI=confidence interval.

 Drug Interactions

 Concomitant use of GIVLAARI increases the concentration of CYP1A2 or CYP2D6 substrates, which may increase adverse reactions of these substrates.
 Avoid concomitant use of GIVLAARI with CYP1A2 or CYP2D6 substrates for which minimal concentration changes may lead to serious or life-threatening toxicities.
 If concomitant use is unavoidable, decrease the CYP1A2 or CYP2D6 substrate dosage in accordance with approved product labeling.